How to Animate with Keyframes in CLIP STUDIO PAINT

 Hello!
-In this article I will teach you How to animate with Keyframes in CLIP STUDIO PAINT, for this, we will use an animation of a cycle of a butterfly that I have made in another project and it is the following:
+In this article, I will teach you how to animate with Keyframes in CLIP STUDIO PAINT.
+For this, we will use a butterfly cycle animation that I created in another project, which is as follows:

 So, let's go with the super tutorial where I will show you step by step how to animate with keyframes in Clip Studio Paint.